pvdabeel/prolog/Documentation/Tests/README.md

 </details>
 ---

-## test59 — Any-of || selection regression (XFAIL)
+## test59 — Any-of || selection regression (fixed)

 **Category:** Regression

-> **XFAIL** — expected to fail.

-This is an XFAIL regression test for a known bug where the any-of group (||) does not force the solver to select at least one alternative.
-Structurally similar to test21 (any-of in RDEPEND), but this test uses different package names and exists specifically to track the regression where any-of members can all be dropped from the model.
+This is a regression test for a (now fixed) bug where the any-of group (||) did not force the solver to select at least one alternative.
+Structurally similar to test21 (any-of in RDEPEND), but this test uses different package names and exists specifically to guard against any-of members all being dropped from the model.

-**Expected:** Currently expected to fail (XFAIL): the solver does not force selecting one alternative from the any-of group.
-When the bug is fixed, the model should contain either data_fast-1.0 or data_best-1.0.
+**Expected:** The solver must select one alternative from the any-of group: the model should contain either data_fast-1.0 or data_best-1.0.

 ![test59](test59/test59.svg)